SciNim/numericalnim/README.md

 - `cumtrapz` - Uses the trapezoidal rule to integrate both functions and discrete points but it outputs a seq of the integral values at provided x-values.
 - `cumsimpson` - Uses Simpson's rule to integrate both functions and discrete points but it outputs a seq of the integral values at provided x-values.

+- `gaussQuad` - Uses Gauss-Legendre Quadrature to integrate functions.
+Choose between 20 different accuracies by setting how many function evaluations should be made on each subinterval with the `nPoints` parameter (1 - 20 is valid options).

 ## Usage
 Using the default parameters you need to provide one of these sets:
 - ``f(x)``, ``xStart``, ``xEnd``